Hongzziru/open_git_hello/SQLite/FTS/FTS_DataStructures.md

 ###Shadow Tables
  * %_content table

   >The %_content table contains the unadulterated data inserted by the user into the FTS virtual table by the user.
-If the user does not explicitly supply a "docid" value when inserting records, one is selected automatically by the system.
+If the user does not explicitly supply a "docid" value when inserting records, one is selected automatically by the system.[link](https://www.sqlite.org/fts3.html#section_9_1)

   ```SQL
   -- Virtual table declaration